TheRedElement/RecipeDatabase/recipes/Stollen.md

 		3. prettify
 		4. let sit for $\pu{30min}$
 5. you can substitute $\pu{20g}$ of **flour (wheat)** with $\pu{50g}$ of ground **almonds**
+6. Stollen is mostly a German thing, but a few regions in Austria have adopted it as well